Johnny Knoxville: Professional wrestling

+Podcast

+Knoxville stepped into the world of podcasting in April of 2024 with his show "Pretty Sure I Can Fly with Johnny Knoxville & Elna Baker".

 Personal life

 Knoxville married Melanie Lynn Cates on May 15, 1995.
-They have a daughter born on January 4, 1996.
-His daughter can be heard in the credits for Jackass Number Two, is seen in "The Making of Jackass Two" on the special features on the DVD, and was seen in the credits of Jackass 3D, punching Tremaine with a boxing glove.
-After eleven years of marriage, the couple separated in July 2006.
+Their daughter was born on January 4, 1996.
+She can be heard in the credits for Jackass Number Two (2006), is seen in "The Making of Jackass Two" on the special features on the DVD, and was seen punching Tremaine with a boxing glove in the credits of Jackass 3D (2010).
+After 11 years of marriage, Knoxville and Cates separated in July 2006.
 Knoxville filed for divorce on July 3, 2007.
-The marriage was legally ended in March 2008, with final divorce arrangements settled in July 2009.
+The marriage legally ended in March 2008, with final divorce arrangements settled in July 2009.

-On February 4, 2009, Knoxville explained on The Howard Stern Show how he tore his urethra during a stunt for Jackass Presents: Mat Hoffman's Tribute to Evel Knievel, describing how he had to flush it twice daily.
-He said this was done by "sticking a tube into his penis all the way up to his bladder", referring to the practice of urinary catheterization.
-Knoxville said the process prevented scar tissue from forming and performed the procedure "twice a day for three and a half years" after the injury.
+On February 4, 2009, Knoxville explained on The Howard Stern Show that he tore his urethra during a stunt for Jackass Presents: Mat Hoffman's Tribute to Evel Knievel (2008), describing how he had to flush it twice daily.
+He said this was done by "sticking a tube into [his] penis all the way up to [his] bladder", a practice known as urinary catheterization.
+He said the process prevented scar tissue from forming and that he performed the procedure "twice a day for three and a half years" after the injury.

-On August 18, 2009, Knoxville announced that he and his girlfriend, Naomi Nelson, were expecting their first child.
-Nelson gave birth to a son that December in Los Angeles.
+In December 2009, Knoxville's girlfriend Naomi Nelson gave birth to their son.
 Knoxville and Nelson married on September 24, 2010.
-Nelson gave birth to a daughter in October 2011, in Los Angeles.
-On June 17, 2022, it was reported that Knoxville filed for divorce from his wife.
+Nelson gave birth to their second child together, a daughter, in October 2011.
+On June 17, 2022, it was reported that Knoxville had filed for divorce.

-In December 2022, while filming The Prank Panel, Knoxville was sued by Khalil Khan, alleging that Khan was subjected to a "terrifying ordeal" after signing up for a handyman job on TaskRabbit in October.
+While filming the prank show The Prank Panel in December 2022, Knoxville was sued by handyman Khalil Khan, who alleged that he was subjected to a "terrifying ordeal" after signing up for a job on TaskRabbit.
+He was sued again in May 2024 for allegedly tazing a segment producer during the filming of The Prank Panel.

+On 17th November 2025, Johnny Knoxville announced via Instagram that he had married his long-term partner, costumer designer Emily Ting.
+The wedding was officiated by John Waters.